Diabetes Prevention and Control: Self-Management Education

-More Community Guide publications about Diabetes Prevention and Control
+Read other Community Guide publications about Diabetes Prevention and Control in our library.

 The content of publications of the Guide to Community Preventive Services is in the public domain.
 Citation as to source, however, is appreciated.
 Sample citation: Guide to Community Preventive Services.
 Diabetes prevention and control: self-management education interventions.www.thecommunityguide.org/diabetes/selfmgmteducation.html.
 Last updated: MM/DD/YYYY.